zhilizheng/qsubshcom/README.md

 If you find some bugs, you can create an issue here.
 I will fix it if I have time.

 ### update:
+Nov 27, 2017: Change the manner to determine the grid engine, as some cluster has multiple grid engine; remove the default account (UQ-IMB-***), we should add -acct=ACCOUNT_NAME to specify, as it is different in each cluster; -ntype can't work properly, it may have been obsoleted.

 Sep 21, 2017: Add TRI cluster support

 Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh" or qsubshcom "sh your_script.sh"...